ml5js/Intro-ML-Arts-IMA-F24/05-neural-networks/README.md

 - [Training a Webcam Image Classifier with Convolutional Layers](https://editor.p5js.org/jackbdu/sketches/7Y6VDvUO6)
 - [Doodle Classification with DoodleNet](https://editor.p5js.org/jackbdu/sketches/ts3fuRZGW) (model trained by [@yining1023](https://github.com/yining1023))

-## Assignment 5
+## ml5.js project (Due October 17)

 1. Watch [Machine Learning for Human Creative Practice](https://vimeo.com/287094397) by Dr. Rebecca Fiebrink at Eyeo 2018.
 Write a response to the following question posed by Dr. Fiebrink:

    - How can machine learning support people's existing creative practices?
 Expand people's creative capabilities?
-2. Create your own p5.js sketch that trains a model with real-time interactive data.
-This can be a prototype of a project idea or a simple exercise where you run this week's code examples with your own data.
-Here are some exercise suggestions:

-   - Try to invent more elegant and intuitive interaction for collecting real-time data beyond pressing keys.
-   - What other real-time inputs might you consider beyond mouse position, image pixels, or face/pose/hand tracking?
-Could you use real-time sensor data?
-   - What other real-time outputs might you consider beyond text?
-Could the output be sound/color modulation?
-Could there be multiple outputs like R, G, B values?
-Could the output be a physical computing device?
-   - Improve the the sketch we built in class:
-     - Can you add more classification categories?
-     - Can you create an interface for training and showing the results of model's prediction?
-     - Can you turn this into a regression model?
-   - Experiment with the inclusion of convolutional layers for image classification.
+2. Create a p5.js sketch with ml5.js using one or more of the models covered in this first half of the semester.
+Here are some ideas:

+   - Use hand, body, or face keypoints to create a simple movement-controlled game.
+Think about how different gestures could influence the gameplay or character actions.
+   - Design a musical instrument that responds to hand, body, or face keypoints, allowing gestures to control sound parameters like pitch, volume, or effects.
+Experiment with creating melodies or soundscapes.
+   - Build an augmented mirror by overlaying drawn p5.js elements on real-time video.
+Use segmentation or keypoint data to add visuals that respond to the person’s movements.
+   - Create an interactive painting tool controlled by hand, body, or face keypoints.
+Explore effects like trailing particles or dynamic brushes that change shape and color based on gestures.
+   - Use the output of one model as input to another.
+For instance, capture body or hand poses to create a custom classifier that controls an interaction.
+How could regression be used to modify continuous aspects, like color gradients or speed?
+   - Use transfer learning with Teachable Machine to train a custom classifier on your own dataset of images.
+Experiment with using image classification to trigger different interactions, visuals, or sounds in your sketch.

-3. Document your response to the readings as well as your p5.js sketch in a blog post and add a link to the post and your p5.js sketch on the [Assignment 5 Wiki page](https://github.com/jackbdu/Intro-ML-Arts-IMA-Summer24/wiki/Assignment-5).
+3. Document your response to the readings as well as your p5.js sketch in a blog post and add a link to the post and your p5.js sketch on the [ml5.s Project Wiki page](https://github.com/ml5js/Intro-ML-Arts-IMA-F24/wiki/ml5.js-Project).
 In your blog post, include visual documentation such as a recorded screen capture / video / GIFs of your sketch.